embik/dotfiles/README.md

 | ----------------- | ----------------------------------- |
 | `git_email`       | email address for git configuration |
 | `git_signing_key` | GPG key ID for signing git commits  |

-## Sources

-- Neovim config has been adapted from [siduck76/NvChad](https://github.com/siduck76/NvChad), licensed under GPLv3.
-Changes have been applied starting from 2021-06-11.